 Appendix 2.
 A summary of the analysis using the American sample

+The original American sample of the JCUSH is 5,183 (response rate: 50.2%).
+We exclude observations with missing values (typically less than 4% of observations), except income (19.82%), for which we create “income missing” category.
+We also exclude observations with the HUI score less than or equal to zero (48 observations).
+The final sample size for our analysis is 4,328.

 Univariate inequality: The Gini coefficient summarizing the distribution of the observed HUI among adult Americans is 0.094 (95% confidence interval [CI]: 0.089, 0.100).

 Modeling variation in the HUI (Appendix 3): The model explained 25.8% of the variation in the observed HUI.
 Among the demographic variables, only age is statistically significant.
 (When we add socioeconomic variables to demographic variables, race becomes statistically insignificant, and, after introducing health care supply variables, the sign of the coefficient for black flips from negative to positive.)
 All health behaviour variables (smoker type, BMI, and physical activity) and socioeconomic variables (income and education) show statistically significant effects on the HUI, either individually or through interactions.
 All health care supply variables are statistically significant, with the unmet need variable showing the largest coefficient, followed by health insurance type.